Recruitment Marketing Public

 Viewing traffic sources

-Each panel on the traffic source analytics screen contains two pieces of information - a source, and the number of candidates (known and unknown) that originated from that source.
+Each section on the traffic source analytics page contains two pieces of information: a source and the number of candidates (known and unknown) that originated from that source.
 There are trends beside each number showing an increase/decrease in the column value.
 By default, this is based on a comparison of all data to present with all data up to the previous month.
 This comparison default can be changed by editing the date range fields at the top of the page.

 Top Sources